songjinghe/map-matching-matlab/README.md

 % 8734	39.8697481120190	116.471241795526	39.8697480000000	116.471265000000	1478793876.00000
 % 57875	39.8698396722739	116.471486794774	39.8699020000000	116.471512000000	1478793882.00000

+matched = t.simulatedTraj(trajectory);
+% you got something like above, not all points are matched.
+% also matched_lat, matched_lon may have more points (origin_lat, origin_lon is -1, origin_time is linear random inserted),
+% to form a complete trajectory for route.

 % Export trajectory to a gpx file (for visualization in Google Earth). t.toGPXFile(trajectory, "file-path-here.gpx");